 1.5 + 1.5 = 3, right?
 So a 3T MRI is twice as good as a 1.5T MRI, right?
-As far as the field strength is concerned – sure.
-In the world of sales and marketing – absolutely.
-But from an imaging standpoint, from a throughput standpoint, and from a cashflow standpoint – maybe not.
-Before you spend (in some cases) twice the money for a 3T, it might benefit you to take a look at what it can do for you, what it can’t, and what you are planning on doing with it!
+As far as the field strength is concerned, sure.
+In the world of sales and marketing, absolutely.
+But from an imaging standpoint, a throughput standpoint, and a cashflow standpoint, maybe not.

-Without tagging it with a percentage, let’s just say that a 1.5T MRI is completely adequate for the majority of scans that are routinely done on MRIs in the U.S.A. today.
-The 1.5T Short bore MRI still remains the standard and still accounts for the vast majority of MRIs currently in use.
-It’s not that 3Ts haven’t “caught on,” but when looking over the landscape of consolidation, reimbursement changes, patient needs, and competitive concerns there’s a real need to be deliberate about equipment choices, especially when weighed against facility improvements, staffing, and the need for other modalities.
-After all, though the price tag is substantially higher for a 3T than a 1.5T the federal reimbursement does not change.
+It’s not that 3Ts haven’t “caught on", but considering the climate of consolidation, reimbursement changes, patient needs, and competition there’s a real need to be deliberate about equipment choices, especially when weighed against facility improvements, staffing, and needs coming from other modalities.
+After all, though the price tag to acquire a 3T is substantially higher than a 1.5T, the federal reimbursement is the same for both.

-Image noise is always present in an MRI scan – think of it in terms of “white noise” if that helps.
-Most of this noise actually comes from the patient’s body as well as the electronics inherent in the MRI system.
-The goal is to have more “signal” creating an image than “noise” which can affect the image quality.
-This can be achieved by both 3T and 1.5T MRI, but in different ways…..
+One of the biggest selling points for 3T is its ability to reduce image noise.
+Image noise is always present in an MRI scan – almost like static in a television image.
+Most noise actually comes from the patient’s body and the electronics inherent to the MRI system.
+The goal is to have more signal creating image than noise that can affect quality.
+This can be done by both 3T and 1.5T MRI scanners, but in different ways.

-10 year old girls tend to be especially loud.
-If they congregate together at a birthday party the excitement makes them even more so.
-Games keep them busy until the party can mercifully end.
-If you wish to have a proper game of musical chairs for instance, you have two choices if you want everyone to hear the music:
+10 year-old girls can be very loud- especially if they congregate at a birthday party- so parents plan games to keep them busy until the party can, mercifully, end.
+If you wish to have a proper game of musical chairs, you have two choices if you want everyone to hear the music:

 - Turn up the volume